cerberustesting/cerberus-core/compositions/cerberus-glassfish-mysql/README.md

  3. Execute the following command:

+	To run the docker-compose normally

     `docker-compose up`

+	To run the docker-compose asynchronously

+	`docker-compose up -d`

+	To run the docker-compose and remove already existing images

+	`docker-compose up -d --remove-orphans`

+4. [Optional] Adding more nodes to your selenium grid

+	`docker-compose scale firefox=3 chrome=3`

- 4. Waiting for images startup
+ 5. Wait for the images to startup

- 5. Open your favorite browser and go to `<docker_host>:18080/Cerberus`, where `<docker_host>` is your Docker host
+ 6. Open your favorite browser and go to `<docker_host>:18080/Cerberus`, where `<docker_host>` is your Docker host

- 6. If this is your first time with Cerberus, the gui will ask for database initialization.
+ 7. If this is your first time with Cerberus, the gui will ask for database initialization.
 Please read the message on the page and click on the button `Initialize Database`, wait for all queries to execute, then scroll down and click on `Apply Next SQL`.

- 7. Go to `<docker_host>:18080/Cerberus` again, it should ask for user credentials.
+ 8. Go to `<docker_host>:18080/Cerberus` again, it should ask for user credentials.
 Two default users are created:

    * User `admin`, password `admin`
    * User `cerberus`, password `cerberus`